Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/getCurrentUser_en.md

 ##RETURN VALUE##

-On success, return current user.
+On success, return current user information.

 On error, exception will be thrown.